zkivo/bnl-ai/README.md

 ## transfer learning or fine tuning from superanimal-topviewmouse

-Add to the configuration file the bodyparts in this order:
+Add to the configuration file the bodyparts in this order (source https://zenodo.org/records/10618947) :

 bodyparts:
 - nose
 - left_ear